ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IClassicalLocationTimePastPerigee.rst

 IClassicalLocationTimePastPerigee
 =================================

-.. py:class:: IClassicalLocationTimePastPerigee
+.. py:class:: ansys.stk.core.stkobjects.IClassicalLocationTimePastPerigee

    IClassicalLocation

    Interface for Time Past Perigee, used in specifying the spacecraft's location within its orbit at epoch.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IClassicalLocationTimePastPerigee

 Overview
 --------